Key Points

 Warm Eye Compresses for Eye Conditions

-- Dry Eye Disease: A chronic condition (also known as dry eye syndrome) caused by unstable tear film that affects more than 30 million Americans.
-Dry eye symptoms include burning, pain, watery eyes, itchy eyes and a grittiness feeling.
+- Dry Eye Disease: A chronic condition, also called dry eye syndrome, caused by unstable tear film that affects more than 30 million Americans.
+Dry eye symptoms include burning, pain, watery eyes, itchy eyes, and a grittiness feeling.
 The heat from a warm compress helps to open the meibomian glands to improve oil gland function which helps stabilize tears and improve tear production.¹

-- Meibomian Gland Dysfunction (MGD): A group of disorders where the meibomian glands are damaged, blocked or don’t function well, and thereby under-secrete the oil necessary for your tear film secrete too little or too much oil, resulting in dry eye symptoms and eyelid discomfort.³
+- Meibomian Gland Dysfunction (MGD): A group of disorders where the meibomian glands are damaged, blocked or don’t function well, and thereby under-secrete the oil necessary for your tear film, resulting in dry eye symptoms and eyelid discomfort.³

 - Hordeolum (Stye): When a chalazion becomes inflamed, it’s called a stye, which causes pain and redness of the eyelid.
 A stye may also be caused by bacterial infection.²

-- Blepharitis: A noncontagious eye condition that causes dry eye symptoms and leaves dandruff-like flakes on your eyelashes.⁴ It is caused by MGD, bacteria and mites close to the eyelashes.⁴
+- Blepharitis: A noncontagious eye condition that causes dry eye symptoms and leaves dandruff-like flakes on your eyelashes.
+It is caused by MGD, bacteria, or Demodex mites close to the eyelashes.⁴

 Foundation